 Category emphasis

-The categories Uniqlo invests in also sets it apart from other retailers its size.
-Unusually, it focuses very little on footwear, which is around 1% of products available online vs. 8% at Zara and 5% at H&M.
+The categories Uniqlo invests in also set it apart from other retailers its size.
+Unusually, it focuses very little on footwear, which is around 1% of products available online vs. 8% at Zara and 5% at H&M. Underwear is 11% of the total assortment and is given more attention than outerwear.
+This category outstrips both H&M and Zara, making up 1% and 4%, respectively.

-High investment here and in hosiery and accessories are how Uniqlo achieves that under $10 price point, cementing itself as the destination for core wardrobe items, which will need replacing more often than dresses or denim.
+High investment here and in hosiery and accessories is how Uniqlo achieves that under $10 price point, cementing itself as the destination for core wardrobe items, which will need replacing more often than dresses or denim.

 Being well-stocked in these purse-friendly items is a smart move during the pandemic economy, where consumers are more frugal than ever with their spending.
 It also acts as a hook to get consumers interested in higher-priced goods, who may go online to buy essentials like Uniqlo socks or an AIRISM mask and discover a $179.90 seamless down coat.